Old English Sheepdog & Shaggy Dog Rescue

 titles a breeder may hold, it is never an

 conditions have affected the breeder's lines?

-Dysplasia, Progressive Retinal Atrophy (PRA), Cerebellar Abiotrophy (CA), autoimmune disorders
+Dysplasia, Progressive Retinal Atrophy (PRA), Cerebellar Abiotrophy (CA),

-ranging from hypothyroidism and allergies to
+ranging from allergies to

-serious blood disorders just to name a few.
+life threatening blood disorders just to name a few.

 Health issues can pop up in the best of lines

 and not all health problems are genetic.
 (Over